Are you wondering, “what is a sausage tree”? The hilariously named “sausage tree” is a comical-looking example of nature at its most playful.

 For the most part, the fruit is dry before use.
-However, there are some cases when even the bark, roots, leaves and stems are used for medicinal purposes.
+However, there are some cases when people use the bark, roots, leaves, and stems for medicinal purposes.

 In addition to internal medicine, the fruit can treat psoriasis, eczema, and other skin-related ailments.
-In the cosmetic world, it can be found in costly anti-aging and beauty creams.
+In the cosmetic world, you can find it in costly anti-aging and beauty creams.

-So the next time you go on an African safari, take a moment to pay respects to the tree that does it all.
+So the next time you go on an African safari, remember Kigelia africana, the ‘Tree of Life’ with amazing benefits.
+Be sure to take a moment to pay respects to the tree that does it all.
 Your ancestors will thank you!